 2. Traffic (2000)

-This docudrama has been advertised as a suspense/action movie, based on the original thrilling mini-series Traffik (1989).
-But the brilliant Stephen Gaghan (also the acclaimed writer and director of Oscar and multi-award winning Syriana) transforms the story in a universal drama which gets you in the middle of the problem, without ever presenting hope for change, or the real causes or the whole mechanism.
+This docudrama has been advertised as a suspense/action movie based on the original thrilling mini-series Traffik (1989).
+But the brilliant Stephen Gaghan (also the acclaimed writer and director of Oscar and multi-award-winning Syriana) transforms the story into a universal drama that gets you in the middle of the problem without ever presenting hope for change or the real causes or the whole mechanism.
 “Traffic” is not THE movie about drug trafficking, but it is one of the BEST films on this topic ever made.
-It is not just a perfect movie, it is one of the best docudramas made in the XXth Century.
+It is not just a perfect movie; it is one of the best docudramas made in the XXth Century.

 (keep reading ↓)

 A Russian monk hunted by his past in the 2nd World War becomes known as a prophet at a monastery on an island.
 People seek his help, fear him, or envy him.
 This movie is one of the best Orthodox films I have seen.
 It well deserves to be compared with Tarkovski’s masterpieces.

 Pavel Lunghin’s film has received the Crystal Simorgh Award for best film in the Competition of Spiritual Cinema at the Fajr Film Festival.
 In addition, it has been nominated at the Sundance International Independent Film Festival for the Grand Jury Prize as the best drama in the section of World Cinema.